How to Boost Your Energy with the Comfort of Hygge

 • some nut butter and sliced banana

-• ricotta cheese with sliced apple and a drizzle of honey
+• ricotta cheese mixed with diced apple

 Or cook some old-fashioned oats, adding raisins, walnuts, and a dusting of cinnamon.